apache/druid/docs/querying/sql.md

 ## Reserved keywords

 There are reserved keywords in Apache Druid.
-To use reserved keywords in queries, enclose them in quote marks.
+To use reserved keywords in queries, enclose them in quotation marks.

 Apache Druid inherits all of the reserved keywords from [Apache Calcite](https://calcite.apache.org/docs/reference.html#keywords).
 In addition to these the following keywords are unique to Apache Druid: